Chesapeake Heritage & Visitors Center* (exit 41 from Rt.301/50)

 Hours of Operation

 The Center is open, seasonally May through November, seven days a week.
-Currently, the hours are as follows: 9am-4pm, Monday-Friday; 10am-4pm on Saturdays and 10am-2pm on Sundays.
+Currently, the hours are as follows: 9 am-4pm, Monday-Friday.
+Open limited hours Saturdays and Sundays.
 Indoor restroom facilities are available (limited hours).
-A vending machine and bike rack are located outdoors.
+A bike rack is located outdoors.
 The adjoining Ferry Point Park is open from sunrise to sunset.

 The center is handicapped accessible.
 (An elevator to the viewing decks may be turned on by request during operating hours).